-Athena Hall is just a 2-minute walk to the University of Suffolk.
-Hollywell Park is right next to the building.
-The building is only a 5-minute walk away from the city centre.
-There are various transport links to choose from within an easy walking distance as well.Nearby you will find a Tesco market that you can use to buy your daily needs.
-Various restaurants like Domino's Pizza and Favourite Grills are easily accessible as well.
-You can also walk around Felixstowe Road to visit various outlets and shops like; Huges Outlet, ALDI, Gloriosa, Lamden Gallery, etc.
+It is just a 2-minute stroll to the University of Suffolk.
+Hollywell Park is right next to the building, which is only a 5-minute walk away from the city centre.
+There are various transport links to choose from within an easy walking distance.
+There's a Tesco market within close proximity to the property where you can buy your daily needs.
+Various restaurants like Domino's Pizza and Favourite Grills are easily accessible.

 Ipswichis a town in Suffolk.
 It is set near a river, just 10 Kilometers away from River Orwell.
 Ipswich riverside is known for its cafes, galleries, and shops.
 The town shares a coastal lifestyle with various other coastal towns in Suffolk like Dunwich and Orford.
 It is also less than 2 hours away fromLondon by train.